 - Click on Get Updates to download updates for all the apps installed on your system.

-This will take up a few minutes depending on the number of applications you have installed on your device.
-WhatsApp Desktop will be updated as well.
+This will take up a few minutes, depending on the number of applications you have installed on your device.
+WhatsApp Desktop will be updated as well, then check out the new screen share feature of WhatsApp, which allows you to share screen on Windows and other devices.

 4. Force Close WhatsApp